-- Community Facilities Strategy
+- > Community Facilities Strategy

 - > Sport and Recreation Strategy

 - > Library Strategic Plan, and

 - > Open Space Strategic Plan.

-Each of the strategies reviews and sets benchmarks for provision and identifies future needs.
+Each of the strategies reviews and sets benchmarks

+for provision and identifies future needs.
+The strategies recognise that in certain areas within the Campbelltown LGA there is an over provision of some assets that are poorly located and of low quality.
+They also recognise the importance of rationalisation of assets to deliver better targeted and multi-purpose facilities that respond to current and emerging community needs.
 The strategies specifically focus on creating multi-purpose facilities and co-locating them with other uses that will enable them to be community hubs that can adapt and meet current and evolving community lifestyles and social diversity.

 The strategies will also drive the delivery of new and upgraded facilities that will ensure accessibility for all, both physically and financially, and provide spaces for activities not previously catered to such as arts and technology at all levels of the infrastructure hierarchy.
-Libraries, for example will increasingly strengthen their role as places to connect, providing spaces for people to come together and to connect through technology and programs.
+Libraries, for example will increasingly strengthen their role as places to connect, providing spaces for people to interact and connect through technology and programs.
 Libraries also create places which provide environments for innovation and enable community created content.
 They promote life-long learning and opportunities for the community to link with ideas, history, collections and people.

 Additionally, participating in, and portraying creative arts, culture and creativity goes to the heart of creating a vibrant and attractive city where people want to be.
-Council provides access to creative opportunities through the Campbelltown Arts Centre, through reshaping and revitalising the public domain and CBD areas and through the development of a Creative Strategy.
-Council will also develop a broader Cultural Strategy for the LGA.
+Council provides access to creative opportunities through the Campbelltown Arts Centre, through reshaping and revitalising the public domain and City Centre areas and through the development of a